-The Madrona Grove home on Pendar Island was successfully auctioned off for $725,000, with 100 percent of the net proceeds going to the BC Cancer Foundation to benefit Cancer research.
+The Madrona Grove home on Pender Island was successfully auctioned off for $725,000, with 100 percent of the net proceeds going to the BC Cancer Foundation to benefit cancer research.

 In total, $800,000 was raised from the auction and event party.
 Donated by locals Robert and Diane Conconi, Madrona Grove is a newly built waterfront home on North Pender Island.